ozzush/local-first-collab-protocol-prototype/README.md

     sudo iptables -A OUTPUT -p tcp --dport 9001 -j DROP
     ```

-3. Trigger a couple of updates on each of the client by inputting unique numbers.
-Uniqueness only
+3. Trigger a couple of updates on each of the client by entering a newline.
-matters in the context of a single client.
-For example, you can input 5 and 6 on
-both clients.

 4. Restore connection to the server